methodswithclass/evolve/README.md

 	evolution.hardStop(input);

-Then if you want to restart:
+Then if you want to restart simply call the run function again with input.gens greater than the current value:

-	evolution.restart(input); //the total generations to be calculateed can be changed (increased), and the runs per individual, but note that if the goal for the process changes (i.e. max to min), or the size of the population changes, the process will be started from the first generation.
+	evolution.run(input); //the total generations to be calculateed needs to be increased,
+							// note that if the goal for the process changes, or the size of the population changes,
+							// the process will have to be re-initialized and start from the first generation

-The accompanying program that represents the problem being optimized must adhere to the following API:
+The program you write that represents the problem being optimized must adhere to the following API:

-It must expose the following public functions, each will be called at some point in the evolutionary algorithm process:
+It must expose the following public functions, each will be called at some point in the evolutionary algorithm process by the evolve package:

 	{
-		run:run, // this function will be called to run the evolution process, it may invoke further processes in whatever way it requires to calculate fitness for the individual instruct:instruct, // this function will be called to set the plan being tested for fitness, or when running a simulation of a final result stepdata:stepdata, // this function can be used to return realtime data of evolution process, a global object can be set by the run process which is then returned by this function in intervals by your main software gene:gene, // this generates and returns a single new gene, an individual piece of dna hardStop:hardStop, // this is called to stop the process immediately reset:reset // this is called to reset the program to it's original state }
+		run:run, // this function will be called to run the evolution process, it may invoke further processes in whatever way it requires to calculate fitness for the individual gene:gene, // this generates and returns a single new gene, an individual piece of dna hardStop:hardStop, // this is called to stop immediately any processes running that were started by calling the run function
+	}